 We have developed a broad spectrum of programs: academic degree programs at the graduate and undergraduate levels that draw on faculty strengths to match student interests and to produce student achievement; support programs to help students learn better and faculty teach better; and community programs to link our students to the world.

-These student-focused areas are led as follows: Undergraduate Studies—Joseph J. McCarthy, Vice Provost for Undergraduate Studies • Graduate Studies—Nathan Urban, Vice Provost for Graduate Studies and Strategic Initiatives • Postdocs—Nathan Urban, Vice Provost for Graduate Studies and Strategic Initiatives • Office of Admissions and Financial Aid—Marc Harding, Vice Provost for Enrollment • Division of Student Affairs—Kenyon Bonner, Vice Provost & Dean of Students.
+These student-focused areas are led as follows: Undergraduate Studies—Joseph J. McCarthy, Vice Provost for Undergraduate Studies • Graduate Studies and Postdocs—Amanda Godley, Vice Provost for Graduate Studies • Office of Admissions and Financial Aid—Marc Harding, Vice Provost for Enrollment • Division of Student Affairs—Kenyon Bonner, Vice Provost & Dean of Students.

-S/NC Grading Policy Information for Students: University of Pittsburgh S/NC Grading Policy Information for Students, Spring 2020 Semester (COVID-19)
+S/NC Grading Policy Information for Students for Spring 2020 Term: University of Pittsburgh S/NC Grading Policy Information for Students, Spring 2020 Semester (COVID-19)

-Additional information on Pitt's COVID-19 Response, as well as Frequently Asked Questions and related information for students and families, is available on the Pitt Public Safety & Emergency Management website.
+Watch for the latest updates on the Return to Campus: Resilience Planning in Response to COVID-19 website.
 A list of Resources for Graduate and Professional Students and Postdocs during the COVID-19 Pandemic is also available.